- Unapologetically stylish

 The Navigator comes with a 4-year/50,000-mile warranty, with 6 years or 70,000 miles of coverage for the powertrain.
 Other luxury brands bundle in some service during the warranty, but you have to buy a Black Label to get that with the Navigator.

 The 2020 Lincoln Navigator is a big, thirsty SUV, no matter how you slice it.

-Though 2020 figures are not out just yet, last year’s Navigator managed 16 city, 23 highway, and 19 combined mpg with rear-wheel drive, while four-wheel-drive dropped those figures to 16/21/18 mpg.
-The long-wheelbase L model also sees a slight hit with rear-wheel drive, managing 16/22/18 mpg.
+The Navigator manages 16 city, 22 highway, and 19 combined mpg with rear-wheel drive, while four-wheel-drive drops those figures to 16/21/18 mpg.
+The long-wheelbase L model also sees a slight hit with rear-wheel drive, managing 16/21/18 mpg.